What Is Fluency In Maths & How Do Schools Develop It?

 You can download weeks 1-6 for free here.

-This free arithmetic resource is designed around the teaching for mastery approach, and the daily activities really do only take five minutes.
+This free arithmetic resource is designed around the mastery approach, and the daily activities really do only take five minutes.

 In Year 4, I use them as at the beginning of a lesson and find them brilliant for sharing ideas for mental calculations.
 They are particularly good for children who don’t make obvious links like number bonds and near doubles and are overly reliant on written methods.